8 Dos and Don’ts for Breaking Up with a Client

 But it’s not necessarily easy.
 That’s why I’ve put together eight dos and don’ts to guide you through what can be a tense, emotionally charged process.

 You should keep these eight tips in mind when breaking up with your client.
-(For a more detailed guide to the actual process, check out my sister article “How to Lose a Client in 10 Days.”)

 Are you ready?
 Here we go!